robnolen/aws-scaling-threat-detection-workshop/docs/02-attack-simulation.md

 To initiate the attack simulation you will need to run the module 2 CloudFormation template:

+!!! info "Before you deploy the CloudFormation template you can view it in the <a href="https://github.com/aws-samples/aws-scaling-threat-detection-workshop/blob/master/templates/02-attack-simulation.yml" target="_blank">repo</a href>."

 Region| Deploy
 ------|-----
 US West 2 (Oregon) | <a href="https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=ThreatDetectionWksp-Attacks&templateURL=https://s3-us-west-2.amazonaws.com/sa-security-specialist-workshops-us-west-2/threat-detect-workshop/staging/02-attack-simulation.yml" target="_blank">![Deploy Module 2 in us-west-2](./images/deploy-to-aws.png)</a>